drthomasfbrown/drthomasfbrown.github.io/_posts/2015-10-10-youtube2timecode.md

 3) In Youtube, navigate to your video and turn on the CCs.
 Use [keepsubs.com](keepsubs.com) to download the Youtube CC as a .srt file.

 - Note that your Youtube video has to be published to the world in order for keepsubs to extract the subtitles.
-If you have uploaded a copyrighted video, remember to set it to private -- or delete it from Youtube altogether -- after keepsubs has finished its work.
+If you have uploaded a copyrighted video, remember to delete it from Youtube -- or at least set it to private -- after keepsubs has finished its work.

 4) Now that you have a video that is time-synced with a .srt subtitle file, you can generate Anki cards with subs2srs as normal.